 (University of Washington)

 According to mindfulness meditation statistics on teens, teenagers who spent time at Inward Bound Mindfulness Education retreats experienced improved emotional health and felt less depressed even three months after finishing the program.
-According to meditation instructor, Jessica Morey, a meditation retreat can help teens by immersing them into the environment.

 Furthermore, meditation and mindfulness helped improve the overall grade score, cooperation, and work habits of inner-city middle school students.
 Not only that, but their absences also decreased.